 The colon normally absorbs the majority of water in fecal material, leaving soft, solid stool.
 Dietary intake, infections and digestive disorders can lead to increased water in expelled feces, or loose stools.
-The content of ingested foods and intestinal infections often cause transient episodes of diarrhea.
+The nutrient content of ingested foods and intestinal infections often cause transient episodes of diarrhea.
 Digestive disorders often underlie chronically loose stools.

 Dietary sugar intake can increase the water content of stool, causing diarrhea.
 The small intestine has a limited capacity to digest certain types of sugars called sugar alcohols, which include xylitol, sorbitol, mannitol, lactitol, isomalt and maltitol, and ingesting large quantities often leads to transient diarrhea.
 Xylitol occurs naturally in lettuce, corn, cauliflower, raspberries and strawberries.
 It is used as a food additive in gums, breath mints and food bars.
 Sorbitol occurs naturally in peaches, pears, apples and prunes.
 It is used as a low-calorie sweetener in candies, gums and many "diet" foods.
 Mannitol is another common sugar alcohol that occurs naturally in carrots, sweet potatoes, asparagus, olives and pineapples.
 Processed foods commonly contain mannitol as a low-calorie sweetener.

 Lactose, a naturally occurring sugar in milk, can also cause loose stools.
-Many adults have a low level of intestinal lactase, the enzyme that breaks down lactose into absorbable components.
+Many adults have a low level of intestinal lactase, the enzyme that breaks down lactose into absorbable sugars.
 Ingestion of large quantities of milk or dairy products can lead to diarrhea among people with a lactase deficiency, also known as lactose intolerance.